KoteNahui/uk_pool_day/README.md

 TRAILER: https://youtu.be/8Btlo9f4NyI

-took me like 1 day to build it lmao special thanks to Skugra, for not letting me go insane at 2am, while building this map
+took me like 1 day to build it lmao.

+special thanks to Skugra, for not letting me go insane at 2am, while building this map.